Fragile X Syndrome Factsheet (for Schools)

 - be very sensitive to sounds, lights, textures, tastes, and smells

-- miss class time for occupational, physical, and speech therapies
+- miss class time for occupational therapy, physical therapy, and speech therapy

 - need frequent breaks during class time to help cope with anxiety and worry